 Moody Lake Wetland Rehabilitation

-This project will rehabilitate degraded wetlands located northwest of Moody Lake in Chisago County.
-Rehabilitation activities include installation of wetland buffer strips, management of livestock access to two of the wetlands, and removal of nutrient-rich sediment within the wetlands.
-This project is predicted to result in removal of 445 pounds of phosphorus per year.
+This project rehabilitated degraded wetlands located northwest of Moody Lake in Chisago County.
+Rehabilitation activities included installation of wetland buffer strips, management of livestock access to two of the wetlands, and removal of nutrient-rich sediment within the wetlands.
+This project resulted in removal of 445 pounds of phosphorus per year.
 This is equal to 80% of the watershed phosphorus load reduction needed for Moody Lake to meet water quality standards.

 This project, among other recommended projects, was identified as a result of the Moody Lake Sequential Diagnostic Study.
 A summary of the feasibility analysis of restoration options can be viewed here.

-This is a multi-phase project that will be completed over the course of 2-3 years.
+This is a multi-phase project that was completed over the course of 3 years.
 Construction of phase 1 began on January 27, 2017 with a groundbreaking ceremony and was largely completed by February 16, 2017.
 Cleanup and site restoration was completed in spring 2017, and project effectiveness monitoring occurred throughout spring and summer.
-Phase 2 of the project will occur in 2018 and will work further downstream to address remaining pollutant loads entering Moody Lake.
-More information and a location map of the project can be found on the Project Fact Sheet and 2017 MAWD Conference Presentation.
+Phase 2 of the project occurred in 2018, working further downstream to address remaining pollutant loads entering Moody Lake.
+Click here for information regarding the Moody Lake Alum Treatment Project.

 The CLFLWD received two grants for this project: $429,284 from the Clean Water Fund (CWF) and $78,000 from the Clean Water Act Section 319 grant program.
 View the final CWF grant report here.